 The completion of our community center will provide a more significant base of operations.
 This will allow for us to host activities and provide services that require large spaces.

 One such service we will be able to house is a youth center with sports activities.
 The gymnasium in the old NGHS will allow for us to provide a safe community center where our children can play and socialize.
 This will help disadvantaged children to find hope and gain aspiration for their lives.
 To learn about other future improvements click here

-Client and Clinician work together to define any issues or problems, so we can give them the proper care they deserve.
+Our clinicians work with our clients to define any issues or problems, so we can give them the proper care they deserve.

 We explore the needs of the client and create an action plan to meet those needs.
 We also work with the client to establish goals and remain in close communication to help them achieve those goals.

 Trained clinicians help clients through difficult times, ensuring they receive proper care and treatment.